 4. Educational Coding Apps for Microdrones

-There are a number out there, but many are clunky and not ideal for drone lessons.
+There are a number out there, but many are clunky and not ideal for the classroom.
 Do your homework before you buy a class pack.
 Different apps work with different drones as well, so be prepared to install options.

 6. Other Considerations